These zesty vegetarian lettuce wraps have a chipotle black bean filling, and are topped with tangy mango salsa and guacamole!

 - Mango salsa (or purchased mango salsa; fresh is best!)

 - 1 ½ cups corn (frozen or fresh)

 - 15-ounce can black beans

 - 7-ounce can chipotle peppers in adobo sauce (1 pepper plus 1 1/2 tablespoons adobo sauce; omit the pepper if desired)

 - 2 tablespoons olive oil

 - 1 teaspoon each oregano, cumin and paprika

 - 2 heads Bibb lettuce

-- Dice 1/2 red onion and 1 green pepper; place them in a bowl with 1 ½ cup corn.
-Drain and rinse 1 can black beans.
-Mince 1 chipotle chili pepper (if using).
+- Dice the red onion.
+Dice the green pepper.
+Place them in a bowl with 1 ½ cup corn.
+Drain and rinse the black beans.
+Mince the chipotle chili pepper (if using).

-- In a large skillet, heat 2 tablespoons olive oil over medium heat.
+- In a large skillet, heat the olive oil over medium heat.
 Add red onion, green pepper, and corn, and saute for 5 minutes, stirring occasionally.
-Add black beans and 1 teaspoon each oregano, cumin, paprika, liquid smoke, and kosher salt, and a few grinds fresh ground pepper.
+Add black beans and the oregano, cumin, paprika, liquid smoke, and kosher salt, and a few grinds fresh ground pepper.
 Add ¾ cup water and let simmer until water cooks down, about 5 minutes.